briatte/althing/README.md

 - `photo` -- photo URL, shortened to filename number
 - `party` -- main party affiliation (with some transitions ignored), abbreviated
 - `partyname` -- main party affiliation (with some transitions ignored), full name
+- `constituency` -- sponsor constituency
 - `sex` -- gender (F/M), imputed from first and family names
 - `mandate` -- semicolon-separated mandate years, used to compute the `nyears` seniority variable

-Note -- "SAMF" regroups the four parties that created the Social-Democratic Alliance in 1999.
+Note (1) -- "SAMF" regroups the four parties that created the Social-Democratic Alliance in 1999.

+Note (2) -- There are frequent transitions in constituency and party among the sponsors.
+These are not currently taken into account in the data: only the first constituency and party are used.